 The hanging on your near leg

+Bonus Move: 11.
 Barrel with wide grip

-- Stand facing the pylon, grip the pylon with your hands with a wide grip, the lower arm with the ring facing down straight (but do not turn off your elbow).
+- Stand facing the pole, grip the pole with your hands with a wide grip, the lower arm with the ring facing down straight (but do not turn off your elbow).

 - At the same time, tilt the body slightly towards the lower arm.

 - Then, hold on firmly to the pole and gently lift the second leg upwards and press the front of the hip against the pole.